Workplace Accidents, Knowing Your Own Rights When You’re Injured or You’re Ill In Your Workplace

 - Light premises so that employees can move about and work safely

-As you can see, employers need to cover all areas to make sure that the workplace is healthy and safe for all members of staff.
+As you can see, employers need to cover all areas to make sure that the workplace is a healthy and safe one.
 All workplaces are different and have their unique requirements, which is why a risk assessment needs to be carried out.
-This will help the employer determine the risks and hazards to the workplace they need to tackle.
+This will help the employer to determine the risks and hazards to the workplace that they need to mitigate.
+Once they have made their findings, they need to ensure that all workers are aware of the risks, and they need to put provisions in place to minimise these risks.
+If they have failed to do so and you have been injured in the workplace as a consequence, you will be able to make a claim for the compensation.
+If you’re still wondering, “what are my legal rights after an accident at work?” then read on for more information.

 If you have suffered a disability or became ill because of a disease or accident that has occurred at work or on an approved employment training courses scheme, you may be entitled to Injuries Disablement Benefit.
-The amount of money that could be awarded will heavily depend on your level of disability.
-A medical adviser will assess your disability and rank it on a scale from 1 to 100 per cent, which will influence how much you will get.
+The amount of money that you will receive will depend on your level of disability.
+A medical adviser will assess your disability and rank it on a scale from 1 to 100%, and this will influence how much you will get.
 You can click here to be taken to the Accident at Work Gov UK website where you will see the various benefit amounts.
+In order to be eligible for this benefit, if you have been involved in an accident, the accident or event must have happened in England, Wales or Scotland.
+You must have either been on an approved employment training course or you must have been employed when the accident happened.
+There are also more than 70 diseases that are included with the IIDB.
+Examples include osteoarthritis of the knee in coal miners, chronic bronchitis, and asthma.

-You might be concerned that you cannot make a personal injury claim if you were an agency worker at the time of your accident.
-There is nothing to worry about, as you have the same rights to pursue a claim for compensation against your employer as contracted and full-time employees do.
+If you’re an industry worker, you may think “what are my legal rights after an accident at work?”.
+There is nothing to worry about, as you have the same legal rights after a injury at work in the UK as contracted and full-time employees do.
 All workers are protected by the same health and safety laws irrespective of the type of contract they are operating under.

 - General damages (Pain and suffering)